ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Target BED file specifying target regions of the transcript to report variant calls in.
 Supplying this option only alters final reporting of variants, and does not speed up processing.
 This is because of the requirement for perfectly paired reads, which may be compromised by intersection of the alignments with the target region prior to variant calling.

-11. -d, --consensus_deduplicate
+11. -d, --consensus\_deduplicate

 Flag to turn on consensus deduplication.
-Use with -u/--umi_regex to specify a regular expression to match the UMI and anchoring adapter sequence.
+Use with -u/--umi\_regex to specify a regular expression to match the UMI and anchoring adapter sequence.
 The UMI will be moved to the read names and any anchoring adapter sequence is discarded (anchoring is recommended but not required).

-UMI extraction is performed by umi_tools extract prior to adapter trimming with cutadapt.
+UMI extraction is performed by UMI-tools extract prior to adapter trimming with cutadapt.

-12. -u, --umi_regex
+12. -u, --umi\_regex

 Python regex package regular expression for matching the UMI within a desired edit distance and for matching and discarding anchoring adapter sequence.

-13. -s --mutagenesis_signature
+13. -s --mutagenesis\_signature

 Mutagenesis signature which matches one of the IUPAC DNA codes NNN, NNK, NNS.
 Candidate variant calls will be tagged with a boolean to annotate a match.
 No filtering on the signature is performed.

-14. -q, --min_bq
+14. -q, --min\_bq

 Minimum base quality for either mate of a pair to be considered for variant calling.
 Default 30.

-15. -m, --min_supporting
+15. -m, --min\_supporting

 Minimum number of fragments for a candidate variant call.
 Default 2 (discard singletons).

 16. -w, --max\_mnp\_window
 Integer window span to search for phased SNPs and call MNPs.
-Must be 2 or 3 (default 3). satmut_utils does not support long-range haplotype calling, which is challenged by exponentially increasing false positive calls with a wider window span.
+Must be 2 or 3 (default 3). satmut\_utils does not support long-range haplotype calling, which is challenged by exponentially increasing false positive calls with a wider window span.

 17. -n, --ntrimmed